 Jamey Marth, Ph.D.

-A holistic and rigorous integration of multiple disciplines is required to perceive and most effectively manipulate the mechanisms of health and disease.
-Sanford-Burnham Medical Research Institute facilitates this discovery process by supporting frontiers in research and technology programs, the development of interdisciplinary expertise, and a healthy skepticism of current dogma.
+A holistic and rigorous integration of multiple disciplines is required to perceive and most effectively manipulate the cellular mechanisms of health and disease.
+The Sanford-Burnham Medical Research Institute facilitates this by supporting the frontiers of biomedical research, the future of interdisciplinary expertise, and the development of more effective therapeutics.

 Mammalian glycosylation in immunity.

 Nat Rev Immunol.
 2008 Nov;8(11):874-87

 A unified vision of the building blocks of life.

 The Ashwell receptor mitigates the lethal coagulopathy of sepsis.

 Grewal PK, Uchiyama S, Ditto D, Varki N, Le DT, Nizet V, Marth JD